-See the section entitled "Compensation Decisions Made in 2013" in this proxy statement for additional information regarding the elements of compensation for NEOs of the Corporation.
+See the section entitled "Compensation Decisions Made in 2014" in this proxy statement for additional information regarding the elements of compensation for NEOs of the Corporation.

-The Compensation Committee's compensation strategy is comprised of a total direct compensation opportunity for each NEO which the Compensation Committee defines to consist of base salary, annual cash target incentive and the grant date fair market value of LTI awards.
+The Compensation Committee's compensation strategy is comprised of a total direct compensation opportunity for each NEO which the Compensation Committee defines as base salary, annual cash target incentive and the grant date fair market value of LTI awards.
 The total direct compensation opportunity for each NEO is generally set to fall within the third quartile (i.e., between the 50th and 75th percentiles) of the relevant benchmark data.
 Rather than striving for a single market reference point, the Compensation Committee believes that a broader, third quartile positioning provides appropriate flexibility in tailoring award opportunities based on a variety of factors such as performance, experience level, internal equity and external competitiveness.

-The total direct compensation opportunity for 2013 as reviewed and approved by the Compensation Committee for each of the NEOs is listed in the following table.
-Total direct compensation opportunity differs from the total compensation amounts in the Summary Compensation Table in that it does not include values listed in the "All Other Compensation" column.
+The total direct compensation opportunity for 2014 as reviewed and approved by the Compensation Committee for each of the NEOs is listed in the following table.
+Total direct compensation opportunity differs from the total compensation amounts in the Summary Compensation Table in that total direct compensation opportunity includes the annual cash target incentive opportunity while the Summary Compensation Table includes the amounts actually earned under the Annual Incentive Plan.
+Further, total direct compensation opportunity does not include values listed in the "All Other Compensation"

+column or special one-time compensation payments or equity awards such as Mr. Layt's restricted stock grant at the time of his promotion to President of the Applebee's Business Unit or Mr. del Olmo's sign-on bonus and sign-on equity grant.
 In addition, total direct compensation opportunity includes the target opportunity value of the cash LTIP grant at the time it is awarded whereas the Summary Compensation Table includes the actual value earned, if any, based upon performance under the cash LTIP after the completion of the performance period, three years after the time of grant.
-Further, total direct compensation opportunity includes the annual cash target incentive opportunity while the Summary Compensation Table includes the amounts actually earned under the Annual Incentive Plan.

-2013 Total 2013 2013 Annual Cash 2013 Long-Term Direct Compensation Base Salary Target Incentive Incentive Opportunity Name (\$) (\$) (\$) (\$) Julia A. Stewart 1,000,000 1,100,000 3,200,042 5,300,042 Thomas W. Emrey 478,014 358,511 825,032 1,661,557 Michael J. Archer(1) 577,830 433,373 600,053 1,611,256 Bryan R. Adel 400,047 240,028 500,038 1,140,113 John B. Jakubek 361,048 216,629 525,024 1,102,701
+2014 Base Salary 2014 Annual Cash Target Incentive 2014 Long-Term Incentive 2014 Total Direct Compensation Opportunity Name (\$) (\$) (\$) (\$) Julia A. Stewart 1,000,000 1,100,000 3,700,037 5,800,037 Thomas W. Emrey 495,000 371,250 875,025 1,741,275 Steven R. Layt 450,000 337,500 500,037 1,287,537 Bryan R. Adel 413,048 247,829 525,010 1,185,887 Daniel V. del Olmo 325,000 162,500 350,015 837,515